Please login to continue

 Would you say that Bennett is blessed?
 He and the Baka community have certainly done more than their fair share of mourning: witnessing violence, being forced to evacuate from one country to the next and losing every worldly possession in the process.

-"Whenever I sit at the desk to do translation, it's like I'm sitting with God at the same desk; we are facing one another," he said.
-"There's really no benefit like what I get from translation."
+“Whenever I sit at the desk to do translation, it’s like I’m sitting with God at the same desk; we are facing one another,” Bennett said.
+“There’s really no benefit like what I get from translation.”

 Related Stories